hnuzhy/DirectMHP/README.md

 ### Citation

-If you use our datasetd (AGORA-HPE and CMU-HPE) or models in your research, please cite with:
+If you use our reconstructed datasets (AGORA-HPE and CMU-HPE) or works in your research, please cite with:
 ```
 @inproceedings{joo2015panoptic,
   title={Panoptic studio: A massively multiview system for social motion capture},